automation-tasks-rs/cargo_auto_lib/README.md

 }
 ```

-You can see this function will increment the version in Cargo.toml.
+You can see this function will increment the version in `Cargo.toml`.
-Then it will copy some data from Cargo.toml to README.md (title, description, version, author,...).
+Then it will copy some data from `Cargo.toml` to README.md (title, description, version, author,...).
 It will count the lines of code and create badges in README.md.
 Then comes the traditional Rust part: cargo fmt and cargo build --release.
 Finally, it will show on the screen the instructions on how to continue developing.